prokube/fnf_scratched/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Submit a report to help us improve the thing
+about: Submit a report to help us improve this project.
 title: 'Bug Report: '
 labels: bug
 assignees: ''

 ---

+**please use this template and don't just answer the questions as a comment**

 **Describe the bug**
 A clear and concise description of what the bug is.